Ginnys Restaurant Case Study Solution and Analysis

 5 C's of Marketing

-NASCAR is a vehicle racing company with having USP of high quality car racing with a worldwide structure.
+Ginnys Restaurant Case Study Analysis is a vehicle racing company with having USP of high quality car racing with a global structure.
 Its sector is sports group and events.

-Collaborations consists of suppliers, providers and alliances of NASCAR.
-NASCAR utilized to get pay check of around $15 million yearly from Turner Sports.
-There are number of cons behind this deal.
-For instance NASCAR had to get approval from Turner Sport if it want to develop its Facebook page, twitter account and even mobile application.
+Collaborations consists of distributors, suppliers and alliances of NASCAR.
+NASCAR utilized to get pay check of around $15 million every year from Turner Sports.
+NASCAR had to get approval from Turner Sport if it want to develop its Facebook page, twitter account or even mobile application.

-1. Keeping and establishing Facebook Page.
+1. Preserving and developing Facebook Page.

-4. Presenting multiculturalism at events.
+4. Introducing multiculturalism at events.

-5. Improving Client Experience at Tracks.
+5. Improving Consumer Experience at Tracks.